 ◾Transversus Abdominis (TA)

 ◾Pelvic Floor (PF)

-Runners World magazine recently reported on a Canadian woman who in competition was able to sustain a plank for four hours.
+Runners World magazine recently reported on a Canadian woman who competitively held a plank for four hours.

 Considering that feat, it has been my experience that this is too much of a good thing and you will get much tighter and less functional after planking for too long.

 If you are a runner, adding planking when added to your training regimen can improve your core tone, which will improve your gait, especially on long runs.
 When a runner begins to fatigue after running for a while, their legs will tighten and their running form will become compromised.
 Planking will help you with your running form.